-- (1) written notice; - (2) electronic notice, provided that the person to whom notice is required has expressly consented to receiving said notice in electronic form and a log of each such notification is kept by the person or business who notifies affected persons in such form; provided further, however, that in no case shall any person or business require a person to consent to accepting notice in such form as a condition of establishing any business relationship or engaging in any transaction; - (3) telephone notification, provided that a log of each such notification is kept by the person or business who notifies affected persons; or - (4) substitute notice, if a business demonstrates to the State Attorney General that the cost of providing notice would exceed \$250,000, or that the affected class of subject persons to be notified exceeds 5,000, or such business does not have sufficient contact information.
+- (1) written notice; - (2) electronic notice, provided that the person to whom notice is required has expressly consented to receiving said notice in electronic form and a log of each such notification is kept by the person or business who notifies affected persons in such form; provided further, however, that in no case shall any person or business require a person to consent to accepting notice in such form as a condition of establishing any business relationship or engaging in any transaction; - (3) telephone notification, provided that a log of each such notification is kept by the person or business who notifies affected persons; or

+(4) substitute notice, if a business demonstrates to the State Attorney General that the cost of providing notice would exceed \$250,000, or that the affected class of subject persons to be notified exceeds 5,000, or such business does not have sufficient contact information.

-Substitute notice shall consist of all of the following: (1) email notice when such business has an email address for the subject persons; (2) conspicuous posting of the notice on such business' web site page, if such business maintains one; and (3) notification to major statewide media.
+- (A) email notice when such business has an email address for the subject persons; - (B) conspicuous posting of the notice on such business' web site page, if such business maintains one; and - (C) notification to major statewide media.
 N.Y.
 Gen. Bus.
 Law § 899-aa(5).